MiM Application Roadmap- A guide to the MiM Application

 There are a few basic questions you can rehearse with your family or friends before appearing to the interview such as Why do you want to go to this college?
 Why did you opt for this course?
 What are your short or long term goals etc?

-Make sure you read up in advance be well aware of current economic and business development if possible it will leave a good impression.
+Make sure you read up in advance and are well aware of current economic and business development if possible it will leave a good impression.
 You don’t need to memorize your answers but think through the situations ahead of time so you’ll have some ideas to discuss.

 Your first admission letter will give a taste of success but do a little bit more of hard work and make sure you compare the pros and cons of all admit offers, before accepting the offer from any college.